MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/implement/omnichannel-provision-channels.md

 ## Set up channels<a name="set-up-omnichannel"> </a>

 > [!NOTE]
 >  You can set up channels in the Customer Service admin center or Contact Center admin center application.
 In the Power Platform admin center application, you can only view existing environments and channels; you can't enable, edit, or delete channels.
+> - If you don't see the provisioning option in the admin center, it's not yet available in your region.
+You can [provision the channels](omnichannel-provision-license.md) in Power Platform admin center.

 To set up the channels, perform the following steps: